-Recently I was discussing some thoughts on how to apply the current Microsoft technology stack to solving Business Intelligence problems.
+Recently I was discussing some thoughts on how to apply the current Microsoft technology to solving Business Intelligence problems.
+Microsoft’s business intelligence or analytics software is named Power BI and more and more companies are investing in it at the moment.
+You can click here to find courses on how to use Power BI if you’d like to do the same, and hopefully this article can give you further guidance too.
 Although I am not a BI guy and instead I am really an integration and cloud guy, but people still seemed to like my interpretation of how Business Intelligence could be delivered in an effective way for the organisation.
 I thought it was worth sharing for discussion and so someone more knowledgeable than me about business intelligence architecture approaches can add their thoughts.

 3 Modes of BI working together

 First off I talked about three different types of BI you might implement in your organisation.
 The below diagram highlighted some of the common attributes about these approaches.